wendy7756/AI-Video-Transcriber/README.md

 A: All platforms supported by yt-dlp, including but not limited to: YouTube, TikTok, Facebook, Instagram, Twitter, Bilibili, Youku, iQiyi, Tencent Video, etc.

 ### Q: What if the AI optimization features are unavailable?
-A: Both transcript optimization and summary generation require an OpenAI API key.
-Without it, the system provides the raw transcript from Whisper and a simplified summary.
+A: Both transcript optimization and summary generation require either an OpenAI API key or a configured Ollama service.
+Without either, the system provides the raw transcript from Whisper and a simplified summary.

 ### Q: I get HTTP 500 errors when starting/using the service.
 Why?
 A: In most cases this is an environment configuration issue rather than a code bug.
 Please check:
 - Ensure a virtualenv is activated: `source venv/bin/activate`
 - Install deps inside the venv: `pip install -r requirements.txt`
-- Set `OPENAI_API_KEY` (required for summary/translation)
+- Set `OPENAI_API_KEY` (if using OpenAI API) or `OLLAMA_BASE_URL`/`OLLAMA_MODEL_NAME` (if using Ollama)
-- If using a custom gateway, set `OPENAI_BASE_URL` correctly and ensure network access
+- If using a custom gateway, ensure `OPENAI_BASE_URL` or `OLLAMA_BASE_URL` is set correctly and ensure network access
 - Install FFmpeg: `brew install ffmpeg` (macOS) / `sudo apt install ffmpeg` (Debian/Ubuntu)
 - If port 8000 is occupied, stop the old process or change `PORT`

 ### Q: How to handle long videos?
-A: The system can process videos of any length, but processing time will increase accordingly.
+A: The system automatically segments videos longer than 20 minutes into 20-minute chunks for processing.
+This helps mitigate issues with LLM context windows and API timeouts.
 For very long videos, consider using smaller Whisper models.

 ### Q: How to use Docker for deployment?
 A: Docker provides the easiest deployment method: